UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 ## Main Body
-The problem formulation of an optimal control problem requires:
+An optimal control problem involves finding control inputs that optimize a certain criterion while satisfying system dynamics and constraints.
+The problem formulation of an optimal control problem typically requires:
-1. A mathematical description (or model) of the process to be controlled.
+1. ***A mathematical description (or model) of the process to be controlled***
-2. A statement of the physical constraints.
+2. ***A statement of the physical constraints***
-3. Specifications of the performance criterion.
+3. ***Specifications of the performance criterion***

 An optimal control problem is defined by the dynamics function $f$ and a cost functional over the entire trajectory $x$ and $u$
 The general Setup of Optimal Control Problem, in discrete time and finite horizon: